-Everyone should be using OneNote.
-The note-taking application lets you dump the contents of your brain, meetings and creative sessions, and then organise and search them after the event.
+Everyone should be using Microsoft OneNote.
+The note-taking application lets you dump the contents of your brain, meetings and creative sessions, and then organize and search them after the event.

 If you've never tried it, you're missing out.
 Here's how to get the most from it with our handy OneNote tips.

 You can apply tags to your notes to help categorise and find them later.
 Right-click in a note and choose 'Tag', followed by the tag you want to use.

 You can edit existing tags and create new ones by choosing 'Customise Tags'.
 Select a tag to change and click 'Modify Tag'.
 Type the new name and set the font and highlight colour from the dropdown lists.
 You can also choose a symbol from a list of dozens to go with the tag.

 You can drag and drop picture files onto your OneNote notes to embed the image there.
 If the picture includes text, it's easy to make it searchable using OneNote's OCR capabilities.

 Right-click the image and choose 'Make Text In Image Searchable', then select the language the text is in from the list.
 If you need to use the text in a different program or just in a different note, right-click the image and choose 'Copy Text From Picture'.
 You can paste the plain text wherever you like.
 Use this with photos of text or scanned pages.

 You can search your notebooks using the bar to the right of your notebook, above the page tabs.
 Enter your search terms to see suggested results and select one to jump directly to it.

 To search on a current page of notes, press [Ctrl]+[F] and enter your search terms.
 Matching words will be highlighted for you.
 In OneNote 2007, you can install Instant Search by choosing 'Tools | Options | Other' and clicking 'Install Instant Search'.